 The University of St. Augustine for Health Sciences prides itself on interdisciplinary learning and innovative online programs.
-Dr. Amy Herrington merged these two concepts in the IPE 7133 course for students to gain valuable professional experience.
+Dr. Amy Herrington, professor for the USAHS School of Nursing, merged these two concepts in the IPE 7133 course for students to gain valuable professional experience.

 On November 4-7, in New Orleans, LA, six USAHS students and professor Dr. Amy Herrington presented at the AACE World Conference on E-Learning.
-Dr. Herrington helped guide these students to create a published work and introduced them to the professional research process.
+Dr. Herrington mentored these students to create a published work, and introduced them to the professional research process.

 Thomas Moore, OTD (MHA student), Dawn Onstott, RN (BSN-DNP student), Elizabeth McMaster, RN (BSN-DNP student) and Ausha Weathers PTA (MHS student) presented on interprofessional education and collaboration through the virtual immersion offered in IPE 7133.
 Their paper focused on how they were able to pull key concepts from the immersion and implement those directly into the workplace.